Nour-AlSulaIs/202271740-Nour-Al-Sulais-assignment4/README.md

 - Helped me understand how to implement interactive features such as Show More / Show Less
 - Assisted in explaining JavaScript concepts like event handling and DOM manipulation
+- Helped fix 3D transform issues where tags appeared tilted when the animation was paused